aherne/c-data-structures-api/README.md

 ##Reference guide##

-By virtue of implementing a blueprint, all applied components have almost identical signature to their abstract parent.
+By virtue of implementing a pure virtual blueprint, all applied components have almost identical signature to their abstract parent.
 What changes is the way those methods are implemented and their guaranteed Ocomplexity.

 ###List###

-Method signatures defined by List class:
+Pure virtual methods of abstract List class:
 <table style="font-family: 'Lucida Console';font-size:12px;">
 	<thead>
 		<tr>